 Regular Elections are called to elect the Mayor and Councilmembers.

-Since 2006, the Mayor’s Primary Election is held every four years on the second Tuesday of March.
+Since 2006, the Mayor’s Primary Election is held every four years on the first Tuesday of March.
 If a candidate does not receive a majority vote, the top two candidates receiving the highest votes are declared “Nominees for the Primary” and a General Election is held on the first Tuesday in April to decide the winner.
 The Mayor is elected at-large (City-wide).

 Council elections are held on the first Tuesday in March of each odd-numbered year for which the term of the incumbent Councilmember expires.
 If a candidate does not receive a majority vote, the top two candidates receiving the highest number of votes will placed on the ballot for the General Election to be held on the first Tuesday of April.